 Do your laundry at small street shops

 It’s probably not surprising that anything you order in a hotel is more expensive but the difference in the price of doing your laundry at a street vendor and in a hotel is ridiculous!
 Street vendors will wash one kg of clothes for 9,000 Rupiah while some hotels will charge you up to five times more!
-It’s not a significant cost but if you’re staying in Bali for a longer period, doing your laundry at street vendors can make a difference.
+It’s not a significant cost but if you’re visiting Bali for a longer period, doing your laundry at street vendors can make a difference.